youkoutaku/youkoutaku.github.io/_tabs/about.md

    -  JP: 楊 広沢 (You Koutaku)
    -  CN: 杨 广泽 (Yang Guang-Ze)
 - 🎓 I'm a learning master's student at [Ibaraki University](https://www.ibaraki.ac.jp).
 My major is Mechanical Systems Engineering.
-- 🔥 Interested in working with Control Systems, Robotics, and Programming.
+- 🔥 Interested in working with Robotics and Control Systems.
 - ✨ I'm keen to share some of my learning and learn from outstanding ones.
-- 🔭 I’m working on my graduation research about the Collision-free problem for multi-agent systems.
+- 🔭 I'm working on my graduation research about the Collision-free problem for multi-agent systems.
-- 🌱 I’m currently learning Optimal Control and MPC.
-(2024/06)
+- 🌱 I'm currently learning Optimal Control and Optimization.
+(2024/10)
 - 😄 Hobby:
   - 💪 Training or running 2~3 times a week
   - 🏀 Basketball once a week
-  - 📚 Reading (Biography, History, Philosophy, Time Management, Study Skills, ...)
+  - 📚 Reading (Biography, History, Philosophy, Time Management ...)
   - 🎮 Video games(The Legend of Zelda: Breath of the Wild, Fire Emblem, Monster Hunter Rise, ...)
   - 🎧 Music (J-pop, R&B, ...)

+---
 ### [Coding Activity](https://wakatime.com/@YouKoutaku)

 <a href="https://wakatime.com/@YouKoutaku">